theredfoxfire/react-native-startup/README.md

 10. running android emulator

-11. `react-native run-android`

-12. Don't forget to adjust this line with your app name:
+11. Don't forget to adjust this line with your app name:

 ```
 // file location /android/app/build.gradle